tqvarnst/jdg-labs.old/projects/lab-guides/lab2-guide.md

-# Lab Guide 2
+# JDG + EAP Lab Guide 2
-This explains the steps for lab 2, either follow them step-by-step or if you eel adventurous read the overview and try to accomplish goals without the help of the step-by-step
+This explains the steps for lab 2, either follow them step-by-step or if you feel adventurous read the overview and try to accomplish goals without the help of the step-by-step

 ## Overview of Lab 1
-In lab 1 we will will start using to queries in JDG to filter Tasks.
-The main steps in lab2 is:

-1. adfasdf
-1. dsafsad f
-1. dafsdf
+In lab 2 we will add a filter that via ajax automatically filter tasks based on a search string.
+In the initial project setup the UI and a filter method that uses DB queries are used implemented.
+You task is to replace the DB Query with a JDG Query and you will have to do this without modifying the org.jboss.infinspan.demo.model.Task class.

+To to this we need to to the following:

+1. Update the pom.xml and add developer dependency to infinispan-query
+2. Update jboss-deployment-structure.xml to add runtime dependency to infinispan-query
+3. Enable indexing in the API Configuration.
+Hint [See the Infinispan Query Index](http://red.ht/1nSniBo)
+  - The index should only be persisted in RAM
+  - Since we will later deploy this on mulitple EAP instances we need to allow for shared indexes.
+  - The index should be based on the `title` field from `org.jboss.infinspan.demo.model.Task`
+4. Replace the implementation of `TaskSerivce.filter(String)` to query JDG instead of DB

 ## Step-by-Step